Murdalay/bem-core/common.docs/reference/reference.en.md

 ***
-**NB** Necessity to wrap a block of JS-code into anonymous function is dictated by the way of templates execution in the development environment.
-This is a best practice.
-It alows to avoid the errors while accessing the context fields, which can not yet be determined at the time of a template execution.
+**NB** Necessity to wrap a block of JS-code into an anonymous function is determined by the templates execution in development environment.
+This is the best practice.
+It alows us to avoid the errors while accessing the context fields, which cannot yet be determined at the time of a template execution.

-If the JavaScript-code block is a simple constant literal, there is no need for an anonymous function.
+If the JavaScript-code block is a simple constant literal, there is no need to an anonymous function.
 ***

-The template body should be passed in the argument of a function, returned by:
+A template body should be passed in the argument of a function, returned by:
 * the `match` method;
 * the helper for the BEM-entities;
 * the helper for the mode, whether it standart or arbitrary.